reigningforest/deployed_nlp_answering_system/README.md

 - "How many cars does Vikram Desai have?"
 - "What are Amina's favorite restaurants?"

+## Features

+- **🔍 Semantic Search**: Uses FastEmbed (BAAI/bge-small-en-v1.5) to embed queries and messages for accurate similarity-based retrieval
+- **👤 Smart Name Recognition**: spaCy NER (en_core_web_md) extracts person names from queries, with fuzzy matching and first-name disambiguation
+- **📊 Contextual Filtering**: Retrieves top-K most relevant messages filtered by detected member names for focused results
+- **🧠 LLM Generation**: Groq API (llama-3.3-70b-versatile) synthesizes natural language answers from retrieved context
+- **⚡ Fast Cold Starts**: Models pre-initialized at startup (~20s) for sub-3s response times on first request
+- **🔒 Rate Limiting**: Built-in request throttling (5 req/min per IP) to prevent abuse
+- **📦 Production-Ready**: Docker containerized with persistent model caching and health checks
+- **🌐 CORS Enabled**: Cross-origin requests supported for frontend integration
+- **📝 Structured Prompts**: Custom system/user prompts loaded from files for easy tuning

 ## Architecture

-- **Data Ingestion**: Fetches messages from the November7 API (`GET /messages`) and stores locally
+- **Data Ingestion**: Fetches messages from the November7 API (`GET /messages`) and stores locally in JSON format with embeddings
-- **Vector Store**: Messages are embedded using FastEmbed (`BAAI/bge-small-en-v1.5`) and indexed in Pinecone
+- **Vector Store**: Messages are embedded using FastEmbed (`BAAI/bge-small-en-v1.5`, 384 dims) and indexed in Pinecone with cosine similarity
-- **Retrieval**: Uses semantic search with Name Entity Based (NER) based filtering plus a cached `known_names.json` lookup to validate/auto-complete member names before querying Pinecone vector database
+- **Retrieval**: Two-stage process: (1) spaCy NER extracts person entities from query, (2) semantic search in Pinecone filtered by member name
+- **Name Resolution**: Cached `known_names.json` provides fuzzy matching, first-name disambiguation, and "Did you mean?" suggestions
-- **Generation**: Groq API generates natural language answers from context
+- **Generation**: Groq API (llama-3.3-70b-versatile) receives chronologically sorted context with metadata (member name, latest activity, snippet count)
-- **API**: FastAPI service with rate limiting
+- **API**: FastAPI service with async lifespan for model pre-initialization, structured logging, and comprehensive error handling

 ## Design Notes
 ### Alternative Approaches
 1. **Creating User Profiles**:
-   - Ideally, the simple name handling could be improved by maintaining a user profile database with nicknames and list of facts (e.g., favorite foods, hobbies).
-However, this would require additional data that likely wouldn't be able to be extracted from user messages along, so I opted for an approach using NER and cached names.
+   - Ideally, the question answers could be improved by maintaining a user profile database with nicknames and list of facts (e.g., favorite foods, hobbies).
+However, this would require much more setup (e.g., defining a schema for the profile database or defining an llm prompt to summarize the messages), so I opted for an approach using NER and RAG based message retrieval.
-   - To query the user profile database, I'd expose it via an MCP tool (client-initiated call into the profile service) or pipe the question through text-to-SQL so the agent can hit the structured database directly.
+   - If I had created a user profile database, I'd expose it via an MCP tool (client-initiated call into the profile service) or pipe the question through text-to-SQL so the agent can hit the structured database directly.
 2. **Improving Retrieval**:
    - I considered building an agentic system where the first step would be to generate multiple alternative questions to improve lookup accuracy in Pinecone.
 However, for such a small dataset (and such short messages), this would likely add unnecessary complexity and latency without significant benefit.
 3. **Summary timeline database of user trips**:
-   - I thought about creating a structured timeline database summarizing user trips extracted from messages to facilitate more accurate date-related queries.
+   - I thought about creating a structured timeline database summarizing user trips extracted from messages (creating a timeline/history database) to facilitate more accurate date-related queries.
 However, this would require significant upfront processing and might not cover all edge cases, so I decided to rely on the existing message data with enhanced prompt engineering instead.
 4. **Categorizations of messages and query**:
    - I considered categorizing messages (e.g., travel plans, purchases, dining) and classifying user queries to route them to specialized retrieval/generation pipelines.
 However, this would add complexity and quite a bit of upfront processing, so I opted for a single unified approach with improved prompt instructions.
 5.  **Keyword-Based Name Matching**:
     - I considered creating a simple `Set` of all unique member names (e.g., "Vikram Desai") on startup.
 When a query came in, the service would iterate through this set and check if any name was a substring of the question.
     - **Reason for Choosing NER Instead:** This simple keyword-matching approach is fast but very brittle.
 It would fail on common and crucial variations, particularly possessives (e.g., it wouldn't match "Layla" in "Layla's trip").
 A statistical NER model, while not perfect, is trained to be context-aware and can correctly identify "Layla" as a `PERSON` entity from "Layla's," making it a more robust and flexible solution out-of-the-box.

 ### Data Insights

-Analysis of 3,349 messages from 10 members over 364 days (Nov 2024 - Nov 2025) revealed:
+3,349 messages from 10 members over 364 days (Nov 2024 - Nov 2025)

 **Data Quality:**
 - No missing timestamps, duplicate IDs, or malformed data
 - All timestamps are UTC-aware and within valid range
 - Zero duplicate messages (100% unique content)
 - 2 extremely short messages (<10 chars) - appear to be incomplete sentences
+   - "I want to" and "I finally"
 - 48 long messages (>88 chars) - mostly from Amina Van Den Berg requesting travel/concierge services

 **Message Patterns:**
 - Average message length: 68 characters (median: 68, std: 8.7)
 - Message frequency: ~26 hours between messages (median: 18 hours)
 - Fastest burst: 1.13 minutes between consecutive messages
-- Longest gap: 7.77 days between messages
+- Longest gap: ~7 days between messages
 - Uneven distribution: 288-365 messages per user (Lorenzo Cavalli has fewest, Lily O'Sullivan has most)

 **Notable Observations:**
-- All users have nearly identical message counts (~334 avg), suggesting synthetic/balanced data generation
+- All users have nearly identical message counts (~334 avg)
 - No duplicate message content despite high volume, indicating carefully curated dataset
 - Message timing shows realistic human patterns with variable gaps
+- From visual inspection, messages generally appear to be about scheduling restaurant visits (Michelin star), travel plans, and car service requests, updating profile information / preferences (e.g., favorite cuisines, phone numbers, insurance info, etc.), all of which generally align with what a concierge service might build.

 ## Local Development